 It was on the set of this film where Steve McQueen appeared wearing the blue tint lensed Persol PO 714 SM sunglasses for the first time.
 He was a fan of the brand and owned a personal collection.
 He transformed them into a legendary item.
 The Italian brand celebrated the actor by recently re-launching the model in a limited edition.

 Steve McQueen suits up in Norman Jewison’s 1968 crime caper The Thomas Crown Affair, set in the upper class location of Beacon Hill in Boston.
 He was looking for a new type of character after his rebel roles from The Great Escape and Bullitt and wanted to change his screen image.
 Groomed down to the last detail, he emerged as the new Steve McQueen in The Thomas Crown Affair as arbitrage specialist/bank robber Thomas Crown.
-And once again, a movie elevated everyday clothes to cult status.
+And, once again, a movie elevated everyday clothes to cult status.
 Because the film, with a questionable narration and underdeveloped characters, is really about the style.
 And it’s Steve McQueen’s style that I’m talking about.
-Unfortunately, Faye Dunaway’s clothes, true to the modish 1960s fashion (Theadora Van Runkle was the costumes designer), look dated now.
+Unfortunately, Faye Dunaway’s clothes, true to the modish 1960s fashion and designed by Theadora Van Runkle, look dated now.
 They are sixties excess.
 Viewed in the context of the ’60s though, Faye Dunaway’s wardrobe makes perfect sense – films that capture the spirit of the times so closely are to be appreciated.
-So maybe the issue I’m having with the feminine costumes is that the sixties fashion doesn’t appeal to me at all – it’s my least favourite fashion decade.

 The pocket watch is Patek Philippe.
 About the gold Phi Beta Kappa key he had to wear, he said he couldn’t get used to: “My fraternity emblem should be a couple of hub caps hanging from a tire chain.”